Karangahake Gorge: Exploring the Historic Tunnels of Paeroa

 Getting to Karangahake Gorge

-There is a cafe directly opposite the carpark which is open on weekends but does close for the Christmas period.
+The cafe directly opposite the carpark is open on weekends but does close for the Christmas period.
 So if you forget to pack a lunch or are in need of a refreshing drink then you’re in luck.
 Otherwise feel free to head back to Paeroa or through to Waihi for a meal.

 Karangahake Gorge Walking Tracks